python-telegram-bot/python-telegram-bot/README.rst

 Working with PTB
 ----------------

-Once you have installed, the library, you can begin working with it, so let's get started!
+Once you have installed the library, you can begin working with it - so let's get started!

 Quick Start
 ~~~~~~~~~~~